End-to-End Quantum Algorithm for Topology Optimization in Structural Mechanics: Topology Optimization

 \subsection{Density-Based Formulation}

 In common density-based approaches, such as the Solid Isotropic Material with Penalization (SIMP) method \cite{andreassen_efficient_2011}, the material distribution is represented by ${\mathbf{x}=(x_1,\dots,x_{n_\text{el}})^\top}$ with $x_e \in [0,1]$ denoting the relative density of element $e$.
+Here and in the remainder, $\mathbf{x}$ is the discretized version of $\rho$.
 The global stiffness matrix then reads

 where $\tilde{\mathbf{K}}^{\mathrm{el}}(e)$ denotes the element matrix embedded at the appropriate global rows and columns.
-Supports are enforced by removing the corresponding rows and columns.
+Fig.\,\ref{fig:stiffness_matrix_structure} visualizes this global matrix assembly.
+Supports are enforced by removing the corresponding rows and columns from $\mathbf{K}$, thereby imposing zero displacement on the respective DoF.